ZeelandFamily/avidly-frappe-charts/README.md

 ## Future improvements

 - Add build process for JS to compile the code to one file
-- Make more chart settings editable from dashboard, like axis options, line options and colors.
+- Make more chart settings editable from dashboard, like axis options, line options and colors
-- Import from CSV?
+- Import from CSV
+- Build Gutenberg block